garrandall/popular-music-data/tracks/the-allnighter-glenn-frey.md

   start_date: '1984-11-03'
 ---

 Lonely girl, rainy night
 Lookin' for that number
 She needs someone to treat her right
 There's plenty of men she could call
 But she wants him most of all
 Oh God, I hope he's home tonight
 She needs a love from a real exciter
 She needs the allnighter,
 The allnighter

 He's the one, the one she calls
 When she gets that feeling
 Some nights she just can't stop herself
 He's tough and tender, a soul bender
 Ain't no service he can't render
 He touches her like nobody else
 He brings out the love, love, love deep inside her He's the allnighter

 Now when all the stimulation let's you down, down, down And there ain't no medication layin' around, 'round, 'round Ya feel your little heart begin to pound and pound He's a satisfier of that one desire

 Other guys come and go
 They may try, but they don't know
-Ev'ry girl needs special care
+Every girl needs special care
 Oh, he's so bad, he's so good
 He makes it feel just the way it should
 Nobody else can take her there
 He's the real thing, the pure delighter
 He's the allnighter
 The allnighter